 The following are is a list of adjectives to describe feelings and some emotions that we experience in our everyday lives.
 I have given a meaning and a synonymous word with a similar meaning that you can also use.

-RELAXED: This describes the feeling when you have nothing to do or do not want to do anything but sit lie back and rest.
+Meaning: this describes the feeling when you have nothing to do or do not want to do anything but sit lie back and rest.

 ex.
 I decided to have a lazy day.
 I made a pot of hot coffee, I got my book I sat on the sofa put my feet up and relaxed.